yuko1101/starrail.js/README.md

 ```

 # Where is the image file for ImageAssets?
-As far as I know, there is only 1 cdn for starrail.
+As far as I know, there are few cdns for starrail.
 So, this library cannot provide urls of some images and ImageAssets#url is often unavailable.
 But **you can extract image files from StarRail Game Data** with HoyoStudio or something else.

 If you would like ImageAssets#url to show the paths to your extracted images, you can use `imageBaseUrls` option.
 ```js